Writers On Writing / / The power of bullet-point plotting with Timothy Daly

 What advice would you give to someone just about to start writing a story, to help them plan their narrative structure well?

-Give an example of a work of fiction which knowingly broke conventional narrative structure – with an incredible result.
+Can you give us an example of a work of fiction which knowingly broke conventional narrative structure – with an incredible result.

-I’ll never forget the impact of reading Perfume, by the German writer Patrick Susskind.
+I’ll never forget the impact of reading Perfume by the German writer Patrick Susskind.
 It didn’t break with convention so much as transform it by its rich, imagistic detail and a sense of wonder.
 The plot raced to its amazing conclusion – a technique I’ve never forgotten.

 Related Newsbites